Republicans win control of the House

 Rep. Tom Emmer (R-Minn.) addresses reporters following the House Republican Leadership Election for the 118th session of Congress on Tuesday, November 15, 2022.
 (Greg Nash)

-Emmer was rewarded for his efforts leading the House GOP campaign arm by being elected House Majority Whip in House GOP Conference elections on Tuesday, emerging victorious from a tight, three-way race for the post.
+Emmer was rewarded for his efforts leading the chamber’s GOP campaign arm by being elected majority whip in House Republican Conference elections on Tuesday, emerging victorious from a tight, three-way race for the post.

 Lagging approval ratings for President Biden and voter concerns about inflation and the economy created an environment thought to be favorable for Republican candidates, but the Supreme Court’s overturning of abortion rights protections in Roe v.
 Wade led to a bump for Democrats in the summer.